Kavanaugh confirmation: The latest developments on charges by Supreme Court nominee's accuser

 Who sits on the Judiciary Committee?

 Grassley is the chairman of the committee.
-Sen. Dianne Feinstein, D-Calif., is the ranking member of the committee.
+Feinstein is the ranking member of the committee.

 The Republicans on the committee are: Sens.
 Orrin Hatch of Utah, Lindsey Graham of South Carolina, John Cornyn of Texas, Mike Lee of Utah, Ted Cruz of Texas, Ben Sasse of Nebraska, Jeff Flake of Arizona, Mike Crapo of Idaho, Thom Tillis of North Carolina and John Kennedy of Louisiana.